Research at Leeds Beckett

 About Deveral Capps

 Deveral is the Dean of Leeds Law School.
-He joined the University in 2015 and has been involved in Higher Education for over 20 years.
+He joined Leeds Beckett in 2015 and has been involved in Higher Education for over 20 years, 18 of which were spent at Northumbria.
 As a barrister, in both civil and criminal law, Deveral has appeared in courts across the North of England and is a door tenant at Trinity Chambers in Newcastle upon Tyne.
 As a legal academic he has taught on undergraduate, postgraduate and professional courses and published widely on legal education, legal skills and eCommerce law.

 Deveral has had significant input into the development of legal education and training in the UK.
-Between 2011 and 2013, he sat on the steering committee for the Legal Education and Training Review, the largest review of legal education since 1971.
-Deveral is currently a member of the Bar Standards Board’s Future Bar Training Programme Board and member of the Curriculum and Assessments Review, examining how barristers might be trained in the future.
+Between 2011 and 2013, he sat on the steering panel for the Legal Education and Training Review, the largest review of legal education since 1971.
+Deveral sits on the Bar Standards Board’s Future Bar Training Programme Board and is a member of the Curriculum and Assessments Review group examining how barristers will be trained in the future.
+He is also a panel member for the subject pilot of the Teaching Excellence Framework (TEF).

 Deveral provides support for master’s dissertations.